COMP6900/COMP6900.github.io/pages/Neutron/neutronfs.md

 - NOTE, the BIOS UEFI/GPT should see the disk in terms of LBA.
 So 512B chunks.
 Or maybe 4KiB?
 Anyway its the reason why the OS also sees things in LBA
 - A GPT entry that points to the start of a bootable partition simply has the boot flag turned on.
 And a UUID to identify the type of filesystem.
 Maybe NeFS wouldnt be supported so we can just store `/boot` on a FAT32 partition

+### Installer

+Neutron comes with NeFS drivers loaded by default.
+Any new Neutron/Quantii installs should partition a drive with a single root NeFS partition that fills up the disk.
+The installer can also look at other available drives and format them with extra NeFS partitions.

 ## Neutron Filesystem Hierarchy